GOP chairman: Vote tally sharing would warrant new election

-A state Republican Party leader says an affidavit alleging a county's early-vote totals were shared improperly would be grounds alone for a new election in an unsettled congressional race in southeastern North Carolina.
+A North Carolina Republican Party leader says an affidavit alleging a county's early vote totals were shared improperly would be grounds alone for a new election in an unsettled congressional race.

-GOP Chairman Robin Hayes made the comment Tuesday about a Bladen County precinct worker's statement that the state Democratic Party released two weeks ago.
-The state elections board hasn't finalized the 9th District outcome while it examines alleged absentee ballot fraud.
+GOP Chairman Robin Hayes made the comment Tuesday about a Bladen County precinct worker's statement that the state Democratic Party gave to the state elections board two weeks ago.
+The board hasn't finalized the 9th District outcome while it examines alleged absentee ballot fraud.

 Unofficial 9th District results show Republican Mark Harris leading Democrat Dan McCready by 905 votes.